Azure/Azure-TDSP-Utilities/DataScienceUtilities/Modeling/team-data-science-process-automated-modeling-reporting-instructions.md

 ## General information and conventions

 Currently, the tool only works on data frames in memory.
+The utility reads in a data-frame into memory and starts the modeling process.
+The training data-frame will have to be saved as "trainDF" prior to using it with this utility.
 It has been tested in both Linux and Windows systems.

 A YAML file is needed as input to specify the following: